ninkira/ImageGeneration/README.md

 ## DT8122 - Probabilistic Artificial Intelligence
 ### Diffusion Model and Bayesian Flow Network Assignment

-This repository provides the code for the submission of DT8122 - Probabilistic Artificial Intelligence.
+This repository provides the code for the submission of DT8122 - Probabilistic Artificial Intelligence by Nina Christine Eckertz, Phd student @ NTNU.

 ## Repository Structure